ClaytonCanady/dungeons-and-dragons-app/Propsal.md

 ## description

-i plan to use the dungeons and dragons api to display spells from the current version.
+i plan to use the dungeons and dragons api to display spells and other information from the current version.

 ## wireframes

+## user stories

-## mvp
+### mvp
+- access and display spells from the api
+- show spell description
+- show spell components
+### silver
+- display what classes can use spells
+- make the list of spells filterable by name
+- ability to display information on monsters

+### gold
+- ability to display information on in game equipment

 ## link to endpoint